 Operating Mechanisms That Actually Drive Delivery

-But true operating mechanisms don’t just track work — they drive it.
+But effective operating mechanisms don’t just track work — they move it.
 They create rhythm, accountability, and alignment across the enterprise.

 1. Clarity of Purpose and Cadence